Alfresco/docs-alfresco/content-services/latest/config/databases.md

 You can configure supported databases for use with Content Services:

 * Amazon Relational Database Service (RDS) in the cloud
-  * Choose either MySQL, Oracle, Microsoft SQL Server, PostgreSQL, or Amazon Aurora
+  * Choose either Amazon Aurora, MySQL, Oracle, PostgreSQL, or Microsoft SQL Server
 * MySQL or MariaDB
 * Oracle
 * PostgreSQL